dabamos/openadms-node/README.md

 * [uptime](https://pypi.python.org/pypi/uptime) (BSD-2-Clause Licence)

 ## Message Broker
-The MQTT protocol is used for the internal and external message exchange in OpenADMS.
-You can either use an external MQTT message broker, like [Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.
+The MQTT protocol is used for the message exchange in OpenADMS.
+You can either use an external MQTT message broker, like
+[Eclipse Mosquitto](https://mosquitto.org/), or start the internal one by using the parameter `--with-mqtt-broker`.